launchdarkly/js-core/packages/sdk/react-native/README.md

 To learn more about Privacy Manifests, please refer to [Apple Developer Documention.](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests).

-To learn more about Privacy Manifests specifically in terms of react-native, please refer to this [discussion](https://github.com/react-native-community/discussions-and-proposals/discussions/776).
+To learn more about Privacy Manifests specifically for React Native, please refer to this [discussion](https://github.com/react-native-community/discussions-and-proposals/discussions/776).

 ## Verifying SDK build provenance with the SLSA framework